swaptacular/swpt_accounts/protocol.rst

 ----------------------------------------------

-When client implementations processes a `PreparedTransfer`_ message, they MUST first verify the status of the corresponding CR database
+When client implementations processes a `PreparedTransfer`_ message, they MUST first try find a matching CR database record [#cr-match]_, and verify its status:

-record:
+* If a corresponding CR record does not exist, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_

-* If the status is "initiated", the status MUST be set to "prepared", and the received values for ``debtor_id``, ``creditor_id``, and ``transfer_id`` -- recorded.
+* If the status is "initiated", the status MUST be set to "prepared", and the values of ``debtor_id``, ``creditor_id``, and ``transfer_id`` in the received message -- recorded.
 The "prepared" CR record MUST be, at some point, finalized (committed or dismissed), and the status set to "finalized".

 * If the status is "prepared", the values of ``debtor_id``, ``creditor_id``, and ``transfer_id`` in the received message MUST be